-(1) Must be maintained as a natural buffer.
+1. The following minimum setbacks from the excavation must be maintained.
+Such setbacks shall be maintained as a natural buffer.
 Existing vegetation cannot be removed.
 If existing vegetation has previously removed, it must be replaced in conformance with a plan approved by the Planning Board.

-(2) No minimum buffer strip required between excavations owned by abutting property owneers with abutters' written permission.
+A buffer strip is not required between excavations owned by abutting property owners with abutters' written permission

-Point-driven or dug well in existence prior to the excavation 200 feet Drilled well into bedrock in existence prior to the excavation 100 feet Public drinking water source serving 500 persons or less 300 feet Public drinking water source serving 501-1000 persons 500 feet

-Public drinking water source serving over 1000 persons 1,000 feet Great pond or river 100 feet (1) All other water bodies 75 feet (1) Public road unless reduced by public entities with authority 100 feet (1) to grant Such reduction (25 ft (1) topsoil excavation) Private road unless reduced by agreement with legal users of private road 75 feet (1) Public right of way not containing a road 50 feet (1) Property boundary (2) 50 feet (1) (25 ft (1) topsoil excavation)
+Point-driven or dug well in existence prior to the excavation 200 feet Drilled well into bedrock in existence prior to the excavation 100 feet Public drinking water source serving 500 persons or less 300 feet Public drinking water source serving 501-1,000 persons 500 feet Public drinking water source serving over 1,000 persons 1,000 feet Great pond or river 100 feet All other water bodies 75 feet Public road unless reduced by agreement with authority to grant such 100 feet (topsoil 25 reduction feet) Private road unless reduced by agreement with legal users of such road 75 feet Public right-of-way not containing a road 50 feet Property boundary 50 feet (topsoil 25 feet)